-Find accommodation quick, easy and in their exact locationActivate Map Now
+Find what you're looking for quick, easy & in their exact locationActivate Map Now

-Yes, although you can drive up to the Mozambican Border in a normal sedan car where there is safe parking (Skelm's Parking - 082 624 6518) for you to park your vehicle during your stay in Ponta do Ouro.
-The Parking bay is on the South African side and has security.
-Fees are approximately R30 per night per vehicle (price is subject to change).
+Yes, although you can drive up to the Mozambican Border in a regular 2WD without the need of high ground clearance where there is secure overnight parking areas on both the South African and Mozambican side of the border for you to park your vehicle during your stay in Ponta do Ouro at approximately R50 - R60 per night (price is subject to change).

-Transfers services from the Mozambican Border to Ponta do Ouro via 4x4 are offered at a fee.
+Transfers services from the Mozambican Border to Ponta do Ouro via 4x4 are offered at a fee (approximately R200 per person return) but please get in touch with the following contacts below for clarification.
 Check with the lodge that you are staying at, if they provide a transfer service from the Border to Ponta do Ouro!

 We always recommend you enter Mozambique in a 4x4 because you won't be limited to where you can travel as well as the possibility of getting stuck.
 Note: Some borders require a 4x4 to cross.
 Read more about the border you are travelling through here: Mozambique Borders & Times.

-For soft / loose sand driving, we recommend you deflate your tire pressures to about 1.4 bar.
+For soft / loose sand driving, we recommend you deflate your tire pressures between 1 ➜ 1.4 bar.

 Distance from Johannesburg to Mozambique border at Ponta do Ouro / Kosi Bay is approx. 630km (5-6 hour journey - all depending on weather, road constructions and conditions etc.)